Muriel Degauque: Suicide attack

-On 9 November 2005 Degauque detonated an explosive located in her vehicle in an attack on an American Ground assault team head south on MSR Tampa lead by Command Sergeant Major David Wood of the 3rd Coscom out of Wiesbaden Germany.
-She was heading North along the route and the popped left across the median toward the middle of the American convoy.
+On 9 November 2005 Degauque detonated an explosive located in her vehicle in an attack on an American Ground assault team heading south on MSR Tampa led by Command Sergeant Major David Wood of the 3rd Coscom out of Wiesbaden Germany.
+She was heading north along the route and then popped left across the median toward the middle of the American convoy.
 Upon entering the southbound lanes of MSR Tampa she struck the American vehicle numbered TFB-11.
 During the attack she killed only herself and injured an American soldier, a man who prefers not to be named.
 Degauque immediately died from her injuries, as she blew up her car.

 A passport and other documentation were recovered by American soldiers.
 Travel documents indicated that Goris and Degauque had crossed Turkey overland by car to Iraq.
 She had recently married a Moroccan man and converted to Islam.
-Her husband and remaining insurgents we killed by US military personally later on the early morning hours on 10 Nov 2005.
+Her husband and remaining insurgents were killed by US military later on in the early morning hours of 10 November, 2005.

 Earlier that day, Goris, also wearing an explosives vest, was shot and killed by American soldiers as he tried to carry out an attack in another location.

 Degauque is considered to be Europe's first female suicide bomber.
-Her story led to an increased interest in the radicalization of European women and the recruitment of converts suicide bombers.
+Her story led to an increased interest in the radicalization of European women and the recruitment of convert suicide bombers.